DanOlinski/Scribble/README.md

 columns = id(type: bigint 20, under index: PRIMARY, check the A_I(auto increment) button), use_id(type: int 50), notes(type: varchar 500)

-*Figure out how to make database work (I'm not managing to capture the note value in the create.php file, but in the edit file I am, mabe its because the page is refreshing)(there is an issue w line 23 on s-notes.php)
+*Figure out how to make database work (I'm not managing to capture the note value in the create.php file, but in the edit file I am, mabe its because the page is refreshing)(there is an issue w line 23 on s-notes.php)(try to place java script file in the header.php file)

-*figure a way to clear the database when app is loaded

-*Adjust the website to look good in any device
+*figure a way to clear the database when app is loaded *fix scribble function==javascript/scribbleFunctionality.js *Adjust the website to look good in any device

 ## About